specs-feup/riscv-ai-extensions/pulp-xheep-cv32e40p-docker/observations/tests_observations.md

 #### Interrupts and CSRS

 At the beginning of the tests a `csrs` instruction is used to enable interrupts.
 At the end (previously) a "wait for instruction" (`wfi`) instruction was used.
 The purpose of this is unclear, but the latter was removed as it did not seem necessary.
 The former requires the `zicsr` extension when compiling the tests.

+## Test collections comments

+Remarks on the making of each main.c in [core-v-verif-tests](../dependencies/core-v-verif-tests/)

+### pulp_bit_manipulation

+Standard instruction renaming and reshaping to a C file.
+Issues with `.word` directives and bitrev instructions detailed [above](#cvbitrev-instructions).

+### pulp_general_alu

+Standard instruction renaming and reshaping to a C file.
+No further problems.